 One of the primary resources we have identified, not only from a records management perspective but also nationwide among large companies, is the opportunity to relocate backup information and systems that are vital to our University's success, survival and reputation.
 Because we are a four campus system, each campus can be a vital resource for each of the other campuses as a distant off-site storage location (90 to 128 miles apart) for backup of information systems.
-In the event of a wide-spread disaster such as an F-3 to F-5 tornado or earthquake, UM's system of wide-spread campuses could serve as off-site backup facilities with very little cost to the system.
+In the event of a wide-spread disaster such as a tornado or earthquake, UM's system of wide-spread campuses could serve as off-site backup facilities with very little cost to the system.

 The Disaster Recovery Plan should be prepared by the Disaster Recovery Committee, which should include representatives from all critical departments or areas of the department's functions.
 The committee should include at least one representative from management, computing, risk management, records management, security, and building maintenance.
 The actual size and composition of the committee will depend on the size, location, and structure of the individual department or facility.

 The committee needs to prepare a time line to establish a reasonable deadline for completing the written plan.
 This time line may take the form of a Program Evaluation and Review Technique (PERT) chart or a decision.

 The plan must spell out the titles and functions of each team member involved in the disaster recovery process.
 The individuals who will compose the team or teams should be identified by title or position and name.
 In a small facility or department with only a handful of employees, the entire staff may become the Disaster Recovery Team with one person designated to lead the recovery effort.
 The person named Recovery Director or Coordinator must be given the necessary authority to declare a disaster, and to act quickly and effectively during the salvage operation.